Dang-Hoang-Tung/BigData-MerizoSearch/README.md

 This repository contains the solution to the coursework for module COMP0235 Engineering for Data Analysis 1 (2024/2025).

+## Configured Machines

+This repository contains the tfstate file

 ## Directory Structure

 ```